Navigation

 The mortgage market in Canada provides clients with varying time lengths in which their contract will last.
 In the agreement is everything outlined inclusive of the interest rate.
 The terms may be as short as only a few months or as long as five years or more.

 With every end term, clients are expected to make a mortgage renewal.
-However, if a client is capable of paying off the loan by the end of the prescribed term, he or she does not need to renew it.
+However, if a client is capable of paying off the loan by the end of the prescribed term, they don't need to renew it.

 Some clients may also opt to renegotiate their loan agreement or pay off their mortgage before their term ends.
 Although this is possible, it comes at a cost.
 The client will be required to pay an extra amount as a prepayment penalty.
 The amount you are expected to pay is highly dependent on the type of mortgage you are subscribed to and the terms and conditions of your agreement.